facebookresearch/dadaptation/README.md

  - The Adam variant supports AdamW style weight decay, just set decouple=True.
 It is not turned on by default, so if you are replacing your adam implementation, make sure you use decoupled if necessary.
  - It may be necessary to use larger weight decay than you would normally use, try a factor of 2 or 4 bigger if you see overfitting.
 D-Adaptation uses larger learning rates than people typically hand-choose, in some cases that requires more decay.
  - Use the log_every setting to see the learning rate being used (d*lr) and the current D bound.
  - Only the AdaGrad version supports sparse gradients.
+It does not adapt as efficiently as the other variants and should be considered experimental.
  - Parameter-group level LR values are not fully supported.
 The optimizer only supports setting zero LR for some groups in order to do fine-tuning on parts of a model.

 ## Change Log